 - Auto and Manual ranging capability

-The 116 has an auto-LED backlight and is optimum in all environment whether low light or bright light.
+The 116 has an auto-LED backlight and is optimum in all environments whether low light or bright light.
 This is optimum when working in darker spaces or at angels as the 166 doesn’t lose much contrast.
 The text is also in a large font which is great for when it is a considerable length away from you.

 This multimeter was built to be able to test temperatures of objects and liquids which makes it a perfect companion for HVAC who use this for heating and air conditioning tests.
 It comes with a probe which is useful for touching specific objects/liquids.
 As a warning, ensure none of the liquids are corrosive so you don’t jeopardize the probe.